Kris-B/ngy2/licensing/index.md

 <br>

 ### Open source license
-For personal, non-profit organizations, or open source projects (without any kind of fee), you may use nanoGALLERY2 for free.
-If fees are associated to the use of nanoGALLERY2, your project is not eligible to this license.
+For personal, non-profit organizations, or open source projects (without any kind of fee), you may use nanoGALLERY2 for free. <b>If fees are associated to the use of nanoGALLERY2, your project is not eligible to this license.</b>

 <b>All other uses are considered professional.
 The purchase of a license is required.</b>
 <br>